cryptoheini/cryptoheini.github.io/README.md

 # Introduction
 Getting into crypto wild west is full of traps.
 I did some mistakes while learning and also friends showed the need of this list.
-This page will grow over time :)
+Consider it as your drivers license for cryptos.
+For sure it will grow over time :)

 ## Handling cryptos
 ### What you know